LiliaVasileva/Flower-Shop-React-Project/README.md

-- Navigation Component;
-Navigation Component navigate with React Link Components through different components of the API;
+- Navigation Component -> Navigation Component navigate with React Link Components through different components of the API;

 - User Profile Page Component is the most complex component in the whole API; It uses all context providers(authContextProvider, itemContextProvider, UserContext) to extract needed data for the use of the UI and UX of the page.
 The profile component has three main categories shown, data for the current logged-in user, data for all items created by the user and data for all comment created by the user.
 To extract all comments by created by the user, a fetch api was sent to the service to respond with all items which contains user comments, the problem is that the request is returning only the items with all additional comments, not only the user comments,